 No, you can include the VA Funding Fee in your loan and pay the funding fee over the course of your loan.

-Yes, however, with a VA loan if you are purchasing a new home the seller can pay for all or part of your closing costs.
+Yes, however, with a VA loan if you are purchasing a new home the lender or seller can pay for all or part of your closing costs.
 If you have full entitlement, you could close on your home with little to no cash out of pocket.

 A VA Interest Rate Reduction Refinancing Loan is a refinance option that is available if you already have a VA mortgage and you want to lower your interest rate with little or no out-of-pocket closing costs.
 You don't have provide bank statements, W2s, job verification or paychecks and the VA Funding Fee is only .50% when compared to a regular VA refinance.